lev-csouffrant/Uplocker/README.md

-# PGP E2E Encryption Browser Plugin
+# Uplocker - PGP E2E Encryption Browser Plugin
 Browser Plugin Prototype for E2E Encryption

 Currently supports encrypting files in websites with a PGP key.
 Can only work